IsoNet-cryoET/IsoNet/tutorial/Example1.md

 4. Extract subtomogram

-This step extracts small volumes (here we also call subtomograms) from big tomogram , with the sampling mask generated in the preivous step.
+This step extracts small volumes (here we also call subtomograms) from big tomograms, with the sampling mask generated in the previous step.

 ```
 isonet.py extract tomograms.star